Remote and virtual tower: RVT systems in operation

 On 13 December 2018, the first in the UK remote tower at Digital Air Traffic Control Centre opened at Cranfield Airport (EGTC).
 The technology was supplied by SAAB and air traffic controllers were located in a building 400 yards away from the old tower.

 On 20 October 2020, Avinor opened a remote control tower center situated in Bodø, Norway, as a cost effective solution intended for STOLports in Norway with little traffic.
 The remote tower technology is planned to be rolled out to a total of 15 airports in Norway by the end of 2022.
 The first airport to be controlled from there was Vardø Airport (750 km away) on 7 October 2020.
 As of October 2022, 8 airports were remotely controlled from this center, having about a year delayed plan.

 London City Airport (LCY/EGLC) switched to remote ATC provided by NATS from their centre in Swanwick in early 2021.

 In Romania, Brașov-Ghimbav International Airport, which commenced flights on 15 June 2023, has a fully remote system, operated from 400 km away at Arad International Airport.

 In Germany the development of a remote tower system was conducted at DLR Institute of Flight Guidance in Braunschweig.
 Since 2018 a remote tower operation center is operated by Deutsche Flugsicherung at Leipzig Airport.
 Starting with a provision of remote air traffic services to Saarbrücken Airport over a distance of 450 kilometres.
 Later the system was extended to cover also Dresden Airport and Erfurt–Weimar Airport.

-Since 2024, DFS Aviation Services GmbH (DAS), an affilliate of Deutsche Flugsicherung, is providing air navigation services at the Braunschweig-Wolfsburg and Emden airports centrally from Braunschweig.
+Since 2024, DFS Aviation Services GmbH (DAS), an affiliate of Deutsche Flugsicherung, is providing air navigation services at the Braunschweig-Wolfsburg and Emden airports centrally from Braunschweig.
 This remote tower system was manufactured by FREQUENTIS.